One of my favourite countries in Latin America, this Colombian slang guide will help you fit in.

 All ways to say something is cool although apparently chimba trumps chevre the same way awesome trumps cool.

-But be careful because chimba also refers to female genitalia – although somewhat nice to see they at least appropriated it in a positive light.
+But be careful because chimba also references female genitalia – although somewhat nice to see they at least appropriated it in a positive light.

 Parcero/Parcera

-It is used to refer to someone who is a very good friend, who is like a brother and who is always in the good times and bad.
+It is used for a very good friend, who is like a brother and who is always in the good times and bad.

-In Colombia friends also become part of the family, although in Colombia they are also very friendly and they use parcero to be more friendly and to enter in confidence.
+Friends also become part of the family, although here they are also very friendly and they use parcero to be more friendly and to enter in confidence.

 Por’fa